Guide to Prior Learning Assessment for Educators

 - What is Prior Learning Assessment (PLA)?

-- Prior Learning Assessment (PLA), whether through portfolio assessment, credit-by-exam, or review of credential or training programs, is designed to help learners earn college credit for the college-level knowledge they already possess and can demonstrate.
-Students can take advantage of a number of PLA options, including credit-by-exam, portfolio assessment, certification verification, and competency-based assessments.
+- Prior learning assessment (PLA), whether through portfolio assessment, credit-by-exam, or review of credentials or training programs, is designed to help learners earn college credit for the college-level knowledge they already possess and can demonstrate.
+Students can take advantage of a number of PLA options, including credit-by-exam, portfolio assessment, academic program reviews of non-collegiate instruction, and competency-based assessments.
 Thomas Edison State University not only offers its own PLA programs, but also accepts programs administered by others such as CLEP, DSST, and the American Council on Education, among others.

 - How does PLA compare to Classroom-Based Learning?